mvdriel/php-crud-api2/README.md

         'debug' => true,
     ]);

-These are all the configuration options and their default values:
+These are all the configuration options and their default value between brackets:

 - **driver**: 'mysql' (default), 'pgsql' or 'sqlsrv'
 - **address**: Hostname of the database server ('localhost')